liaowow/js30SlamDunk/README.md

 - `call`, `bind` and `apply` will change the scope of `this` keyword inside of a function/method
   - Use `bind` if you need a function to be called later
   - Use `call` or `apply` if you need to call the function immediately (`apply` accepts an array as second argument)

+#### Promises
+- [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all): will resolve when all of the input's promises have resolved, but will reject when encountering first rejection message / error
+- [`Promise.allSettled()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled): returns a promise that resolves after **all** of the given promises have either fulfilled or rejected, with an array of objects that each describes the outcome of each promise
+- [`Promise.race()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race): returns a promise that fulfills or rejects as soon as one of the promises in an iterable fulfills or rejects, with the value or reason from that promise

 #### VSCode Tools/Extensions
 - Text Pastry: Select multiple fields and add numbers from 1 to X. Shortcut key: `cmd+shift+p`